sebbo2002/ical-generator/README.md

 import http from 'node:http';

 const calendar = ical({name: 'my first iCal'});

+// A method is required for outlook to display event as an invitation calendar.method(ICalCalendarMethod.REQUEST);

 const startTime = new Date();
 const endTime = new Date();
 endTime.setHours(startTime.getHours()+1);